offen/offen/docs/docs/running-offen/downloads-distributions.md

 ### Stable channel
 {: .no_toc }

 The `stable` channel gives you the most recent build from the `master` branch of our repository.
 These are usually stable and ready to use.
 Be aware that there is not necessarily an upgrade path in between `stable` versions.
+Only binaries and Docker images are available for this channel.

 ### Development channel
 {: .no_toc }

 The `development` channel gives you the most recent build from the `development` branch of our repository.
-This is likely to contain things that are not production ready or bring other kinds of caveats. __You probably should not use this__ unless you are participating in the development of Offen.
+This is likely to contain things that are not production ready or bring other kinds of caveats.
+Only binaries and Docker images are available for this channel. __You probably should not use this__ unless you are participating in the development of Offen.

 ---